History of Cartoon Network: 2007–2010: Fall and Noods eras

-2010–2016: Check It era
+2010–2016: CHECK it era

 Main version of logo, used since March 22, 2010.
-It was adapted on television in May 29, 2010.
+It was adapted on television on May 29, 2010.

 On March 22, 2010, a new logo for the network was registered with the USPTO.
 After being unveiled publicly at the network's upfront on April 21, it was introduced on-air on May 29, along with a new brand identity and tagline, "CHECK it".
 The new logo and branding paid homage to the black and white checkerboard that formed the network's first logo (and was carried over in a minimized form to the second logo), accompanied by various CMYK color variations and patterns.
 The rebrand was initially developed by Qube Konstrukt, but the channel later switched to Brand New School for the finalized version.

-During that year, two original animated shows, Adventure Time and Regular Show premiered to unanimous acclaim and became highly viewed towards Cartoon Network's key demos.
+During that year, two original animated shows, Adventure Time and Regular Show premiered to widespread acclaim, and became highly viewed among both older and younger viewers.
 Cartoon Network would also premiere action series Generator Rex, Ben 10: Ultimate Alien, and Sym-Bionic Titan to similarly positive reception.
-Despite positive reviews, Tower Prep and Unnatural History struggled with ratings and received demographics outside the network’s core audience, leading to their cancellations after one season.
-The network premiered more live-action projects, such as Level Up and the Annoying Orange TV series, which were directed to align with the network’s animated shows.
+Despite positive reviews, Tower Prep and Unnatural History struggled with ratings and received demographics outside the network's core audience, leading to their cancellations after one season.
+The network premiered more live-action projects, such as Level Up and the Annoying Orange TV series, which were directed to align with the network's animated shows.
 On December 27, 2010, Adult Swim expanded by one hour, moving its start time from 10:00 p.m. to 9:00 p.m.
 ET.
 In 2011, Cartoon Network premiered a multitude of series, among those being The Looney Tunes Show, The Amazing World of Gumball, Ninjago (previously known as Ninjago: Masters of Spinjitzu until 2019), and ThunderCats.
 The network also joined the TV Everywhere model for their website and app, and the following year, introduced a live TV simulcast.